 - Your personal data will only be revealed to Police or school inspecting bodies if requested.

-- Under UK law, we must give information to UK Borders Agency (UKBA) if requested to do so.
+- Under UK law, we must give information to UK Visa and Immigration (UKVI) if requested to do so.

-- Students are advised that the school, its employees and its representatives accept no liability for personal injury and / or loss of / damage to personal property on the schools premises, whether by fire, burglary, theft or otherwise.
+- SStudents are advised that the school, its employees and its representatives accept no liability for personal injury and / or loss of / damage to personal property on the school’s premises, whether by fire, burglary, theft or otherwise.
 This condition also applies to public and private places when students are on school trips or excursions.

 - Communicate School of English takes all feedback and complaints seriously, either made informally or formally.
 If you have a problem or complaint, email the student services officer at: firstname.lastname@example.org.
 Complaints about the school’s courses or services should be made immediately as complaints made after the course finished will not be accepted.